ayrna/orca/doc/orca-tutorial.md

 # How to use ORCA

 ORCA is an experimental framework focused on productivity and experiments reproducibility for machine learning researchers.
-Initially created to collect ordinal classification methods, it is suitable for other type of classifiers.
+Although initially created to collect ordinal classification methods, it is also suitable for other classifiers.

-First, you should install the framework.
+First, you will need to install the framework.
 To do so, please visit [ORCA Quick Install Guide](orca-quick-install.md).
 Note that you should be able to perform the test when the framework is successfully installed.

 This tutorial uses four small datasets (`pasture`, `pyrim10`, `tae`, `toy`) contained in folder [example data](../exampledata/30-holdout).
 The datasets are already partitioned with a 30-holdout experimental design.

-The tutorial is prepared for running the experiments in Matlab, although it should be easily adapted to Octave.
+This tutorial is prepared for running the experiments in Matlab, although it should be easily adapted to Octave.

-Very small datasets like the ones used in this tutorial are given to produce lot of warning messages such as:
+Small datasets like the ones used in this tutorial usually produce warning messages such as:
 ```MATLAB
 Warning: Matrix is close to singular or badly scaled.
 Results may be inaccurate.
 RCOND =
 1.747151e-17.